-Among the technology providers who were informed about new solutions by HyTrEc2 partners, majority of then are fuel cell and hydrogen specialists (47%), which grew steadily from 2017 to 2020.
+Among the technology providers who were informed about new solutions by HyTrEc2 partners, majority of them are fuel cell and hydrogen specialists (47%), which grew steadily from 2017 to 2020.
 Other component suppliers make up the next biggest group, which include a wide range of components, from precision machined components, thermal storage solution providers, construction equipment suppliers, mobile power stations, ground power unit to electrolyser membranes and valves.